Manuel Pfeifer

-Manuel Pfeifer (born 10 September 1999) is an Austrian professional footballer who plays as a left-back for German club TSV 1860 Munich.
+Manuel Pfeifer (born 10 September 1999) is an Austrian professional footballer who plays as a left-back for German club 1860 Munich.

 Career

 Pfeifer is a youth product of USV Rollsdorf, SC St. Ruprecht/Raab, Grazer AK and Sturm Graz.
 In 2016, he transferred to TSV Hartberg where he was mostly assigned to their reserves.
 He made his senior and professional debut with their main team in the Austrian Regionalliga in 2016, his only senior appearance in that stint.
-On 19 July 2019 he moved to Allerheiligen on loan in the Austrian Regionalliga for the 2019–20 season.
-In the summer of 2020, he moved to Lafnitz's reserves, and was promoted to their senior team in the 2.
+On 19 July 2019 he moved to SV Allerheiligen on loan in the Austrian Regionalliga for the 2019–20 season.
+In the summer of 2020, he moved to SV Lafnitz's reserves, and was promoted to their senior team in the 2.
 Liga for the 2021–22 season.
 After becoming a stalwart at Lafnitz, he returned to Hartberg on 3 January 2023 in the Austrian Football Bundesliga, signing a contract until June 2025.

-In June 2025, Pfeifer signed with TSV 1860 Munich in German 3.
+In June 2025, Pfeifer signed with 1860 Munich in German 3.
 Liga.